Whiteknight/whiteknight.github.com/drafts/rosella_mvc.md

 does not provide any mechanism for modifying the Model (at least not in a way that would surive massive API change on the part of the Model) would be very helpful in many cases.

+There's also the idea of a dumb or passive View.
+That is, the View has display information but does not implement *any* logic, except the bare minimum needed to redirect accesses to the Controller.
+In this scheme, the Controller implements all logic for the View, and the View is a "slave" of the Controller "master".
+This type of scheme is very important for testability, because the Controller becomes completely testable without a View, and the Controller also becomes more independent of any View.
+Testing and testability is very important for Rosella, but this also isn't the type of requirement that can be enforced.
+In a web application where the View is just a template of HTML, this is easy.
+The HTML syntax would only admit basic tags and content, and would have some hooks for inserting data from the Model (or ViewModel/DataContext).

+Where the difficulty in this scheme becomes apparent is when we try to change to a different underlying View technology.
+Imagine if we have a model and a Controller with a View that provides HTML for a webpage.
+If we want to reuse the logic core of our application in a desktop program with Qt widgets, suddenly our entire View infrastructure has to get tossed out the window and we can't make guarantees that our View is going to be dumb.

+If Rosella wants to specialize on something like HTML webserving, we could make a pretty robust infrastructure for templating and serving text using dumb Views.
+If Rosella wants to be more agnostic, we can't make any of these kinds of guarantees, and can't assume that the View is going to be a simple text template.
+The View can really be any mechanism for presenting data to the outside world, including a mechanism that is only read by computers (web service, library API, etc).

+So there is my long-winded brain-dump about MVC on Rosella.
+The fact is that I really do want to create some kind of MVC library for Rosella, but I am trying to find a good design for it that is both flexible enough to support the widest variety of schemes, but isn't so flexible that it's no more useful than a blank file and your favorite text editor.
+If I can find a solution which both provides powerful defaults and admits useful modifications, I will certainly start putting finger to keyboard and develop it.